Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 ## Running the Example

-Running the example requires that both MATLAB and AMD Vitis™ tools are installed and configured correctly.
+Running the example requires that you install and correctly configure both MATLAB and AMD Vitis™ tools.
 After downloading the files, cd into the ``.../11-Bilinear_Interpolation/aie/`` directory and use the make build process.

 ### Generating Test Vectors

-Prior to running the AI Engine graph simulation, test vectors are required to provide input.
+Running AI Engine graph simulation requires test vectors to provide input.
 Files are also provided to compare with AI Engine simulator output for verification.
 To generate the vectors, run the command:

 ```bash
 $ make gen_vectors